Darxo/Hardened/README.md

 - NPC ranged troops attribute a target 80% less score from adjacent potential scatter targets
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
+- NPCs with **Sergeant** perk are 50% more attractive to other NPCs for target selection purposes
 - NPCs are now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
 - NPCs will no longer throw nets while their strategy is defending
 - NPCs with **Bolster** are more likely to attack with their polarm as they are surrounded by more allies
 - NPCs with **Dismantle** are more likely to target enemies with 100% hitpoints
 - NPCs with **Reload Disorientation** are slightly less likely to use a ranged attack
+- NPCs with **Supporter** are 100% more likely to use skills, which would recover Action Points
 - NPCs with **Sweeping Strikes** are more likely to use an appropriate attack as they are surrounded by more enemies
 - NPCs with **Wear them Down** 20% more likely to target someone who is almost fully fatigued
 - NPCs are 100% more likely to use **Throw Dirt** for every fleeing ally adjacent to the target